jmyacobn/burger-of-the-day-ui/README.md

 # Burger of the Day

 ## Project Overview
-The Bob's Burgers Burger of the Day web app was created for the witty Bob's Burgers' fanatics who look forward to the "punny" Burger of the Day boards each episode and desire to bring those burgers to life in their own kitchens (or grills).
+The Bob's Burgers Burger of the Day application was created for the witty Bob's Burgers' fanatics who look forward to the "punny" Burger of the Day boards each episode and desire to bring those burgers to life in their own kitchens (or grills).
 When a user visits the Burger of the Day application, they will see a display of 30 Burger of the Day Boards which the filter by their favorite ingredient or an ingredient they happen to have in their pantry.

 ## Context
 I developed this project as my final showcase project at the end of Module 3 at the Turing School for Software Development and Design after 18 weeks as a front-end developer.
 The project took at approximately six days to completely from planning to documentation while balancing a full courseload.